CasperGemini/978-grid-system/README.markdown

 Use with SASS / Compass
 ---------

-To use with SASS or Compass, first import one of the supplied styles.
+To use with SASS or Compass, first import one of the supplied styles in the `import` folder.
 Copy the needed sass/scss file to your stylesheet directory and import it:

 	@import "978gs";

 ### Layouts

-By default, it compiles the 978px layout, but you can switch to the other layouts by declaring the **$layoutwidth** before the import.
+By default, the imported stylesheet will compile the 978px layout, but you can switch to the other layouts by declaring the `$layoutwidth` property to another layout before the import.

 	$layoutwidth : 1378;
 	@import "978gs";